 Your website is under construction and protected with a password?
-That's no Problem, you can add your .htaccess Authentication credentials in the Project Settings:
+That's not a problem, you can add your .htaccess authentication credentials in the Project Settings:

 1.5 URL normalization

-By using URL normalization, we normalize URLs the way search engines would do it.
+By using URL normalization, we normalize URLs the way search engines do.
 If you deactivate this option, you see URLs exactly as they are in your source code.
 Examples:

 - www.domain.com:80 => www.domain.com